Biden vows to stop 'sick' Republican voting rights restrictions

 Biden urged the Senate to pass the bill.

-The push by Democrats to make it easier to vote comes as Republican lawmakers in dozens of states have moved to restrict voting access after former President Donald Trump’s loss in the November election.
+Republican lawmakers in dozens of states have moved to restrict voting access after former President Donald Trump’s loss in the November election.
+They have seized on Trump’s unsubstantiated claims of election fraud to push for the restrictions, citing the need to bolster election security.

 Georgia’s Republican-led House of Representatives passed a sweeping elections bill on Thursday that would impose new restrictions on voting in the state that helped Democrats win the White House and control of the U.S. Senate.